Second Sunday of Easter or Sunday of Divine Mercy (Year A)

 2. “…As the Father has sent me, so I send you.”

 After giving his peace, the Risen One solemnly declares the missionary mandate to his disciples with a theologically profound affirmation: “As the Father has sent me, so I send you.”
 On the one hand, the beautiful chain of mission clearly emerges here: Father - Son - disciples.
 The mission of the disciples therefore continues that of the Son and reflects it.
-So much so that, as we heard in the first reading from the Acts of the Apostles, Peter’s activities with the people’s reaction are described just like those of Jesus in the Gospels: “Thus they even carried the sick out into the streets and laid them on cots and mats so that when Peter came by, at least his shadow might fall on one or another of them.
+So much so that, in the Acts of the Apostles, Peter’s activities with the people’s reaction are described just like those of Jesus in the Gospels: “Thus they even carried the sick out into the streets and laid them on cots and mats so that when Peter came by, at least his shadow might fall on one or another of them.
 A large number of people from the towns in the vicinity of Jerusalem also gathered, bringing the sick and those disturbed by unclean spirits, and they were all cured.”
 (Acts 5:15-16)

 On the other hand, with the words “as ..., so (also)…” a dizzying comparison is highlighted: the divine mission Christ fulfilled now passes to the disciples who will be the plenipotentiary envoys of the Son, as the Son was the exclusive one sent, on whom the Father had “set his seal” (cf. Jn 6:27; 1:18).
 The sending of the apostles by the risen Christ finds its model and its raison d’être in the sending of the Son by the Father: this is an original thought of John’s Gospel, as the exegete Raymond Brown noted.
 As the Son is the face and image of the Father, so his missionary disciples now represent the Son who sends them.
 For this reason, Jesus himself had solemnly declared to his disciples in his farewell speech at the Last Supper: “Amen, amen, I say to you, whoever receives the one I send receives me, and whoever receives me receives the one who sent myself.”
 (Jn 13:20).